MystenLabs/walrus-docs/docs/walrus-sites/intro.md

 In summary:

-- Walrus Sites are served through a portal; in this case, `https://walrus.site`.
-There can be many portals, and anyone can host one.
+- Walrus Sites are served through a Portal; in this case, `https://walrus.site`.
+There can be many Portals, and anyone can host one.
 - The subdomain on the URL points to a specific object on Sui, that allows the browser to fetch and render the site resources.
 This pointer can be:
   - A SuiNS name, such as `flatland` in `https://flatland.walrus.site`; or